Lancaster Corporation Tramways

 Lancaster Corporation Tramways Motorman William Gates 1927

-Another shot which was probably taken in 1927 at the Scotforth terminus, again Motorman William Gates, this time at the controls of Tram No 3.
+Another shot which was probably taken in 1927 at the Scotforth terminus, again of Motorman William Gates, this time at the controls of Tram No 3.
 Photo courtesy of the National Tramway Museum.

 Lancaster Corporation Tramways Motorman William Gates 1927